xiaochuany/blog/docs/posts/2025-10-31-differential-jax.md

 ---

 From the example above you see how easy it is to use Jax for showcasing differential caculus results.
 We can imagine its use in solving differential equations or designing optimization algorithm.
-Check out jax based projects `diffrax` and `optox` for those use case.
+Check out jax based projects `diffrax` and `optax` for those use case.